-Of particular relevance are the original fantasies, which, like myths, "provide a representation of, and a solution to, the major enigmas which confront the child": the primal scene, Freud's Urszene, pictures the origin of the individual in parental coitus: seduction, the origin and upsurge of sexuality; and castration, the origin of the difference between the sexes ("Fantasy and the Origins of Sexuality" 19).
+Of particular relevance are the original fantasies, which, like myths, "provide a representation of, and a solution to, the major enigmas which confront the child": the primal scene, Freud's Urszene, pictures the origin of the individual in parental coitus; seduction, the origin and upsurge of sexuality; and castration, the origin of the difference between the sexes ("Fantasy and the Origins of Sexuality" 19).
 The fantasies of origin are cultural myths that have a powerful hold in subjectivity.
-But they are not carriers of eternal structuring of each subject's history: they lie "beyond the history of the subject but nevertheless in history" (18).
+But they are not carriers of eternal truths, for they are themselves historically structured, as well as structuring of each subject's history: they lie "beyond the history of the subject but nevertheless in history" (18).
 In other words, even the original fantasies are passible of transformation along with historical change, and I will stress this dynamic character of fantasies and their capacity for transformation in relation to social practices and representations, or what I will call public fantasies.